Crossbow vs. Gambeson armor. Who will win?

 Of note, I never mention the Vasfian warriors using a windlass or their feet to load their crossbows because they didn't.
 They used the hand span method, which is a very fast way to reload arrows but did not allow for a high draw-weight.

 All this to say, it is entirely plausible that my character survived getting shot in his particular situation; he was wearing a gambeson and the crossbow's draw-weight was low.
-The wound inflicted would have been superficial and the blood loss minimal, which is what I describe in my book, Enemy's Keeper -Forbidden Ties (Enemy's Keeper series book 1).
+The wound inflicted would have been superficial and the blood loss minimal, which is what I describe in my book, Enemy's Keeper: Healer's Blade (Enemy's Keeper Book 1) (Originally published as Forbidden Ties in 2022).

 In the next blog post (now available), I will discuss why even hanging upside down for 16 hours on top of getting shot doesn't kill him.
 I will draw from my experience as a physician trained to do autopsies (a pathologist), cite forensic medical literature, and discuss the real life tragedy of a man who died upside down.